e-hossam96/CMU-CS11-737/Assignment-02/README.md

 Once the data is provided, we need to fix all bash file to work properly.
 * Change languages names to follow the ISO 639-1 coding in codes and file naming.
 * Apply fixes to the source and target languages paths.
 Specifically, remove all `.orig` and `ted-` from all files.
+* Make sure to provide the correct directory for the `COMET` module.
 * Now, we can run each experiment correcly without errors.